 Working methods:

-The ISCG interactions may include e-mail exchange via the e-mail list or through electronic meetings.
+The ISCG interactions may include e-mail exchange via the e-mail list or through electronic meetings;

 The ISCG will use the e-mail list int-sect-group@lists.itu.int;

-Possible physical meetings may be held, preferably in conjunction with advisory group meetings, and within available resources;
+Possible physical meetings may be held, preferably in conjunction with advisory group meetings, and within available resources, and will be announced on the ITU calendar of events;

-A dedicated is developed with links from Sector Advisory Groups.
+The Coordinators by subject of common interest will work through electronic means and coordinate their own meetings, whenever needed;

-1 These include the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+A dedicated ISCG website is developed, including links to the Sectors’ advisory groups.

-Last updated on 2 May 2023.
+Last updated on January 2025.